What is the Full-Form of CRISIL?

 - The BB rating is the rating that indicates that the instrument issued is of very high risk and may default.

-- The C rating is the rating wherein the instrument can be regarded as a highly risky instrument and has a high probability of default.
+- The C rating is the rating wherein the instrument can be regarded as highly risky and has a high probability of default.

 - This rating of D indicates that the issuer of the financial instrument has defaulted on its due obligations.

-- Adverse selection arises when an investor makes an investment in low-grade instruments.
+- Adverse selection arises when an investor invests in low-grade instruments.

-- The Ratings, therefore, raises the credibility of the borrower or the issuer of the financial instruments.
+- The Ratings, therefore, raise the credibility of the borrower or the issuer of the financial instruments.

-- It helps the investor make sound investments as they now have access to readily available information.
+- It helps investors make sound investments as they now access readily available information.

-- It additionally helps the issuer to get access to funds from the financial markets at a lower cost.
+- It also helps the issuer access funds from the financial markets at a lower cost.

 - Since the application of a good rating on the issuer raises its credibility, it also ensures that the default risk premium applied to the interest rates or finance costsFinance CostsFinancing costs refer to interest payments and other expenses incurred by the company for the operations and working management.
 An enterprise often borrows money from different financing sources to run their operations in return for interest payments and capital gains. is reduced considerably.

-- Default risk premiumDefault Risk PremiumThe default risk premium is an additional amount of interest rate paid by a borrower to lender/ investor as compensation for the higher credit risk of the borrower assuming his failure to pay back the principal amount in future. can be defined as the premium, which is applied to the interest rate when the lender feels that there are chances of default at the hands of borrowers.
+- Default risk premiumDefault Risk PremiumThe default risk premium is an additional amount of interest rate paid by a borrower to lender/ investor as compensation for the higher credit risk of the borrower assuming his failure to pay back the principal amount in future. can be defined as the premium applied to the interest rate when the lender feels there are chances of default at the hands of borrowers.